They Think It's All Over (TV series): Overview

 The show was originally produced for BBC Radio 5, where it was hosted by Des Lynam.
 The devisers, Simon Bullivant and Bill Matthews, started work on a TV version in 1993 but it was two years before it made it to air.
-Des Lynam did record a pilot in early 1994 but decided not to do the already commissioned series, which was then put on hold.
+Lynam did record a pilot in early 1994 but decided not to do the already commissioned series, which was then put on hold.

 In 1999 and 2001, as part of the BBC's Comic Relief broadcasts, one-off special programmes were made called Have I Got Buzzcocks All Over.
 They combined elements of the show with Have I Got News for You and Never Mind the Buzzcocks, with Angus Deayton as host.
 In 2002 and 2004, as part of the BBC's Sport Relief broadcasts, one-off special programmes were made called They Think It's All A Question of Sport.
 They combined elements of the show with A Question of Sport, with Stephen Fry as host.

 Kenneth Wolstenholme was unhappy with the use of the phrase for the title of the show.
-He wrote in his autobiography that he had contacted the BBC to find out what relevance the title had to his most famous line, uttered 30 years earlier.
-However, when the show was first commissioned, he did accept a fee to re-record his famous commentary for the opening titles, as the original was unusable.
+He wrote in his autobiography that he had contacted the BBC to find out what relevance the show had to his line.
+However, when the show was first commissioned, he did accept a fee to re-record his commentary for the opening titles, as the original was unusable.